British Prints before 1880 Department: Prints and

 +44 (0)20 7323 8208

-Working with a team of cataloguers to prepare records of the collection of British prints for online access: more than 130,000 such prints already have records and efforts are currently focussed on the Museum’s outstanding collections of satirical prints, mezzotints, London topography and the work of British printmakers of the 19th century.
+Working with a team of cataloguers to prepare records of the collection of British and French prints for online access: more than 200,000 such prints already have records and efforts are currently focussed on the Museum’s collection of portrait prints up to the early 20th century.

-Curator of Britain meets the World 1714-1830, organised jointly with the Palace Museum, Beijing, and on show there from 9 March to 10 June 2007.
+Curator of Britain meets the World 1714-1830, organised jointly with the Palace Museum, Beijing, and on show there in 2007.
 The exhibition used objects made and collected by Britons during the reigns of George I. II, III and IV to provide an insight into Britain’s perception of itself and its place in the world.

 In 2003, she organised London 1753, an exhibition portraying the city in which the British Museum was founded 250 years ago.